NoakLiu/SandBox-RL/docs/twitter_misinformation_simulation_guide.md

 ## Overview

-The Twitter Misinformation Simulation is an advanced social network analysis framework that directly integrates OASIS core components and SandGraph Core functionality.
+The Twitter Misinformation Simulation is an advanced social network analysis framework that directly integrates OASIS core components and Sandbox-RL Core functionality.
 This system provides a comprehensive platform for studying misinformation spread, belief propagation, and intervention strategies in social networks.

 ## Key Features